FarhanAhmed786/FarhanAhmed786/README.md

 - 👋 Hi, I’m @FarhanAhmed786
 - 👀 I’m interested in programing
-- 🌱 I’m currently pursuing Computer Science and Engineering
+- 🌱 I’m currently pursuing Computer Science and Engineering at BMSIT&M.
 - 📫 How to reach me farhan2004ahmed@gmail.com

 <!---